alexharri/website/posts/webgl-gradients.md

 function pixelColor({ x, y }: Position): Color;
 ```

-For every pixel on the canvas, we'll invoke the function with the pixel's position to determine the color of the pixel.
-You can think of this like so:
+For every pixel on the canvas, we'll invoke the color function with the pixel's position to its color.
+A canvas frame might be rendered like so:

 ```ts
 for (let x = 0; x < canvas.width; x++) {